 Figure 5 depicts the two-dimensional input to the convolutional layer in blue and the resulting feature map in green.
 When using a 3x3 kernel, the darker area of the input represents the feature map's darker value.
 With each convolutional layer, the receptive fields become larger.
 This scheme is based on the observation that adjacent values in images and arrays are frequently highly correlated.
 Patterns and motifs are created by combining them.
 These patterns, however, can appear anywhere in the input array.
 By applying a filter to the entire input image, it can detect the same pattern in every part of the image.
 Because the filtering operation is discrete convolution of the input with the filter, a convolutional layer is appropriate.
 The feature map values indicate where the kernel and similar patterns appear in the input array.

-The spatial dimensionality of its input is reduced by a pooling layer.
+Spatial dimensionality can be reduced by including a pooling layer.
 Calculating the arithmetic mean or maximum of several values is an example of pooling.
 A pooling layer, like a convolutional layer, only connects each output node to a local two-dimensional patch of input nodes.
 In contrast to a convolutional layer, the inputs are unweighted.
 Depending on the stride size (or step size) and padding method, pooling layers can reduce input dimensionality.
 By pooling layers, the pattern representation becomes insensitive to small translations.
 The structure of a CNN's fully-connected layer is the same as that of a fully-connected feed-forward ANN layer.

 The CNN network architecture is staged.
 The first stage consists of a convolutional layer and a pooling layer.
 Those stages are typically stacked parallel to one another.
 The final stage is made up of fully connected layers.
 These layers compute the previous pooling layer's final output.
 The pooling layers that exist between the convolutional layers serve two functions.
 To begin, they permit minor changes in element placement and appearance.
 This is significant because the distances and angles between features can differ between images of the same object.
 The pooling layer also reduces the neural network's complexity, which reduces computational load during training and the likelihood of over-fitting [121], [131].